-Our research at Robert Half indicates an increasing need for these risk and compliance specialists across the finance and accounting profession, a trend fueled by business growth, increasing regulatory demands and government scrutiny of banking corruption and terror activities.
+Our research at Robert Half indicates an increasing need for risk and compliance specialists in anti-money laundering jobs across the finance and accounting profession.
+It’s a trend fueled by business growth, increasing regulatory demands and government scrutiny of banking corruption and terror activities.

 Technical and regulatory compliance requirements

-For more information on these regulatory compliance matters, see the Guide to U.S. Anti-Money Laundering Requirements, Frequently Asked Questions from Protiviti, a global business consulting and internal audit firm composed of experts specializing in risk, advisory and transaction services.
-Robert Half is Protiviti's parent company.
+For more information on these regulatory compliance matters, see the Guide to U.S. Anti-Money Laundering Requirements, Frequently Asked Questions from Protiviti, a Robert Half company that is a global business consulting and internal audit firm composed of experts specializing in risk, advisory and transaction services.